sjdv1982/nucleotide-fragment-pipeline/overview.md

     TODO: store ppdb dtype in a code file (now in parse_mmcif.py)
     TODO: make this incremental
-    Result: allpdb-struc-index.json deepcell (18 MB, add to the repo) and checksum
+    Result: allpdb-struc-index.json deepcell (18 MB, add to the repo) and checksum Deepcell size (i.e. all ppdbs): about 120 GB

 Step 1a: parse all PDB headers using Biopython
     Purpose: create a dict that can be queried for useful properties, notably: